ChabanovX/finance_tracker/README.md

 ## License

-This project is provided for educational purposes and does not include production-ready financial advice.
+This project does not include production-ready financial advice.